CloudCannon/rosey/docs/content/docs/_index.md

 index.liquid
 {{< /tree >}}

-With our built static files in the `_site` folder, we run the following command:
+With our built static files in the `_site` folder, we can run the generate command:

 ```bash
 npx rosey generate --source _site